Baked Brie

 Step-by-Step Instructions

-Score the brie: Using a serrated knife, make parallel cuts across the top rind, spacing them about ½ inch apart, and cutting just through rind but not through the cheese.
-Then, turn the brie 90 degrees and score perpendicular to your initial set of cuts, keeping the same ½-inch spacing.
-This process creates a crosshatch pattern on the top of the cheese.
-Be mindful of the depth of your cuts—the aim is to penetrate just the rind, as cutting too deeply could cause the brie to lose its shape and structure during baking.
+Score the brie: Using a serrated knife, make parallel cuts across the top rind about ½ inch apart, cutting just through the rind but not into the cheese.
+Then turn the brie 90 degrees and make another set of cuts perpendicular to the first, keeping the same ½-inch spacing.

 crosshatched brie and knife

-Place the scored brie in a small cast iron skillet or oven-safe serving dish.
-Spread two-thirds of the jam over the brie, and dollop the remaining jam around the sides.
-Sprinkle the rosemary and pecans over top.
+Place the scored brie in a small cast iron skillet or any oven-safe serving dish.
+Spread two-thirds of the jam over the top of the brie, then dollop the rest around the sides.
+Sprinkle the rosemary and pecans over the top.

 brie with jam, pecans, and rosemary in skillet

-Bake for 12 to 15 minutes, until the cheese is soft and just starting to ooze out.
+Bake for 12 to 15 minutes, or until the cheese is soft and just beginning to ooze out.
+Serve it warm with crackers or a sliced baguette and fruit—apples, pears, and grapes are all good options.

 baked brie in skillet with crackers and fruit